 Here are 14 tips to help protect your vision after laser eye surgery:

-If you are interested in undergoing LASIK surgery, visit the nearest eye clinic to discuss all the procedure’s risks and benefits.
+If you are interested in undergoing LASIK surgery, discuss the procedure’s risks and benefits with an eye doctor.

-With the proper eye exam and comprehensive consultation, you and your eye care doctor can determine if this is the right procedure to improve your eye health.
+With the proper eye exam and comprehensive consultation, you and your eye doctor can determine if LASIK is the right procedure for you.

 In this article